TheRedSpy15/blazedcloud-landing/src/content/homepage/index.md

     - "**AES-256 Encryption:** Files are essentially stored in a cryptographic Fort Knox"
     - "**Generous Free Tier:** Start for free and upgrade as needed."
     - "**Biometric App Locking:** Extra protection for when someone might be snooping on your phone."
+    - "**OPTIONAL Inactivity Deletion**: Peace of mind if you stop using our service, your files won't just be sitting there"
     button:
       enable: false
       label: "Start Tracking"